Carol Peletier: Season 11

-Following the defeat of the Whisperers, Carol deals with guilt over her reckless actions that alienated her from Daryl and the dire state of the community following the Whisperers' attack on it.
+Following the defeat of the Whisperers, Carol struggles with guilt over her reckless actions that alienated her from Daryl, as well as the dire state of the community following the Whisperers' attack on it.
 Carol spends a great deal of time helping Kelly search for the still-missing Connie and trying to find a solution to the community's food problems.
-From a surviving Whisperer, the group learns that Connie's still alive and where to start looking for her, leading to Connie finally being found.
-Much to her obvious relief, Connie appears to hold no animosity towards Carol for her actions and even volunteers to help her when a storm and a walker herd put Alexandria in a great deal of danger.
+From a surviving Whisperer, the group learns Connie is still alive and where to look for her, and Connie is finally found.
+Much to Carol's relief, Connie appears to hold no animosity towards Carol and even volunteers to help her when a storm and a walker herd threaten Alexandria.

-After contact is established with the Commonwealth, Carol moves to the community where she gets a job as a baker.
-However, while the Commonwealth has the modern medicine needed to treat Ezekiel's thyroid cancer, he's too far down the list to get the surgery in time.
-As such, Carol makes a deal with Lance Hornsby to use her unique talents doing jobs for him in exchange for Lance getting Ezekiel moved up the list.
-Lance keeps his end of the bargain and Ezekiel's cancer is successfully treated by Yumiko's long-lost brother Tomi who was a thoracic surgeon before the world ended.
-While Carol makes it clear that their romantic relationship is over for good, she and Ezekiel fall back into a close friendship with each other.
-Carol uses her position with Lance to get Ezekiel and Tomi out of trouble when they are arrested for stealing medicine for Ezekiel's secret clinic for those who can't afford healthcare and comes to Daryl and Rosita's rescue when Sebastian Milton blackmails them into pulling off a dangerous heist for him.
+After contact is established with the Commonwealth, Carol moves there and gets a job as a baker.
+However, while the Commonwealth has the modern medicine needed to treat Ezekiel's thyroid cancer, he's too far down the list to get surgery in time.
+Carol makes a deal with Lance Hornsby to use her unique talents doing jobs for him, in exchange for Lance getting Ezekiel moved up the list.
+Lance keeps his end of the bargain and Ezekiel's cancer is successfully treated by Yumiko's long-lost brother Tomi, who was a thoracic surgeon before the world changed.
+While Carol makes it clear that their romantic relationship is over for good, she and Ezekiel fall back into a close friendship.
+Carol uses her influence with Lance to get Ezekiel and Tomi out of trouble after they are arrested for stealing medical supplies for Ezekiel's secret clinic for those who can't afford healthcare.
+She comes to Daryl and Rosita's rescue when Sebastian Milton blackmails them into pulling off a dangerous heist for him.